OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 **Duration:** Concentration, up to 1 hour

-You create a 20-foot-radius sphere of fog centered on a point within range.
+You create a 20-foot radius sphere of fog centered on a point within range.
 The sphere spreads around corners, and its area is heavily obscured.
 It lasts for the duration or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.

 **_At Higher Levels_**.
 When you cast this spell using a spell slot of 2nd level or higher, the radius of the fog increases by 20 feet for each slot level above 1st.